FMSoftCN/hybridos/README.md

 ### Infrastructure Software

-We use some popular open source software as the public infrastructure of HybridOS.
+We use some popular open source software as the common infrastructure of HybridOS.
 However, we have done a lot of adjustments and optimizations for some of the key software.
 We call the changed versions of the software as derivatives for HybridOS and maintain them